sronen/pnlp-final-project/datasets/categories_2013-02-17/readme.txt

 We use one word names for categories.
 Text in parentheses is not part of the category's name.
+In alphabetical order:

 Art	(incl. architecure)
 Business